-If you’ve ever inspected your jacket or handbag zippers, you might have noticed that a good majority of them are inscribed with the letters YKK.
-(Here’s how to use wax paper to fix a broken zipper.)
+One of the 30 things you probably never thought about (until just now) is the fact that most of your jacket and handbag zippers are inscribed with the letters YKK.
 The initials appear on zippers across brands and types of gear—meaning you’re just as likely to find them on an Hermes bag as you are on a scuba-diving suit or a bagpipe.

 Fortunately, there’s not a giant zipper conspiracy.
 The letters themselves stand for “Yoshida Kogyo Kabushikikaisha.”
 From Japanese, that translates to “Yoshida Company Limited.”
 And as you’ve likely guessed by now, the company is a massive zipper manufacturer, making roughly half of the zippers on earth.
 In layman’s terms, that’s about seven million zippers each year.

 So why has no one stepped in and challenged YKK?
 To put it simply, designers trust the brand and have since 1934.
 “YKK makes incredibly dependable zippers, ships them on time without fail, offers a wide range of colors, materials, and styles, and never gets badly undercut on price,” writes Seth Stevenson on Slate.